Friday, May 27, 2022

 The un-gathered harvest (or “after growth”) is called “that which grows of itself” – “safee’ach”, of the root s.f.ch (samech, pey/fey, chet), literally “adding, attaching, joining (25:5, 11).
 In light of verse 25:23, where the addressees (the Israelites) are called “strangers [gerim] and sojourners”, it is interesting to note how the verb s.p/f.ch is used in Yishayahu (Isaiah) 14:1: “For YHVH will have mercy on Jacob, and will still choose Israel, and settle them in their own land.
 The strangers (gerim) will be joined [nisfe’chu] with them, and they will cling to the house of Jacob” (Italics added).

 "Your unkempt grapes" (25: 5, 11) are termed here “ee'nvey (“grapes of”) nezir'cha”.
 This expression is rooted in the word “nazir” (Nazarite), whose restrictive vows include abstention from wine drinking or grape eating.
 Why are these grapes qualified by the term “nazir”?
 The connection is thought to be the Nazarite's hair, which was to be left uncut and unkempt, much like these grapevines.
-This is reinforced by the first part of verse 5 ("that which grows of itself", alluding to unkemptness).
+This is reinforced by the first part of verse 5 ("that which grows of itself", alluding to unkemptness or lack of care).

 Aside from letting the land lie fallow during the year of the “yovel”, that year was also to be “sanctified” (“vekidashtem”) for the purpose of "proclaiming liberty in the land to all its inhabitants…" (25:10).
 "Liberty" is “dror”, which is the same word for the bird known as "swallow" (e.g. Pr.
 26:2), thus lending a graphic rendition to this term.
 The yovel year signifies and stipulates that all property, or its calculated value in another form, is to be returned to its original owner.
 “Dror” for “liberty” is also mentioned in Yishayahu 61:1-2a, where we read: “The Spirit of Adonai YHVH is upon Me, because YHVH has anointed Me to preach good tidings to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty [d’ror] to the captives, and the opening of the prison to those who are bound; To proclaim the acceptable year of YHVH…” This “acceptable” year when “liberty” is proclaimed to the captives seems to be alluding to a (large scale and “grand”) Jubilee.